akkaweb/database-backup/README.md

     Plugin::load('DatabaseBackup', ['bootstrap' => TRUE]);

 ## Usage
-*DatabaseBackup* provides two utilities:
+*DatabaseBackup* provides three classes:
 * `Backup` allows you to make various operations with database backups;
-* `BackupExport` allows you to export database backups.
+* `BackupExport` allows you to export database backups;
+* `BackupImport` allows you to import database backups.

 Also it provides the `BackupShell`, which allows you to perform various operations from shell.